-NEW YORK, NY - Mortgage rates nudged higher, rising for a sixth consecutive week, with the benchmark 30-year fixed mortgage rate rising to 4.15 percent, according to Bankrate.com's weekly national survey.
-The 30-year fixed mortgage has an average of 0.21 discount and origination points.
+NEW YORK, NY - Mortgage rates nudged higher for the third week in a row, as the benchmark 30-year fixed mortgage rate rose to 4.16 percent, according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.25 discount and origination points.

-The larger jumbo 30-year fixed climbed to 4.14 percent, while the average 15-year fixed mortgage rate inched upward to 3.40 percent.
-Adjustable mortgage rates were mixed, with the 5-year ARM retreating to 3.45 percent while the 7-year ARM increased further to 3.69 percent.
+The larger jumbo 30-year fixed climbed to 4.10 percent, and the average 15-year fixed mortgage rate was up to 3.37 percent.
+Adjustable mortgage rates saw increases also, with the 5-year ARM rising to 3.58 percent and the 10-year ARM jumping to 3.99 percent.

 Bankrate's national weekly mortgage survey is conducted each Wednesday from data provided by the top 10 banks and thrifts in 10 top markets.

 For a full analysis of this week's move in mortgage rates, go to www.bankrate.com

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
 This week, 22 percent of the panelists believe mortgage rates will rise over the next week or so; 11 percent think rates will fall; and 66 percent believe rates will remain relatively unchanged in the coming week.